yournextstore/new.store/docs/new-store-prd.md

   - [x] Add a simple POST call to YNS API to send the JSON and get a domain name in return.
 - [ ] **Develop Image Library and Embedding Script:** Create the initial image library (~50-100 images) with descriptions in a JSON file.
 Develop and run the script to pre-compute and store embeddings for these descriptions (`text-embedding-3-small`).
 Commit image files and JSON data (descriptions, embeddings) to the repository.
   - [x] Download the initial images from the toy image scratchpad and store them in the `./public/images/library/` folder.
-  - [ ] Create a script to pre-compute and store embeddings for the image descriptions based on image files stored in the Git repo, at `./public/images/library/`.
+  - [x] Create a script to generate textual descriptions for the images and pre-compute and store embeddings for the image descriptions based on image files stored in the Git repo, at `./public/images/library/`.
-  - [ ] Commit the image files and JSON data (descriptions, embeddings) to the repository.
+  - [x] Commit the image files and JSON data (descriptions, embeddings) to the repository.
   - [ ] Move image storage to Vercel Blob Storage.